 After calculations, the value of Kw is equal to = 1 x 10-14M2

-Thus any aqueous solution is acidic, basic or neutral is determined by the conditions below:
+Thus any aqueous solution is acidic, basic, or neutral is determined by the conditions below:

-The hydronium ion concentration of any solution is expressed in logarithmic scale, then it is known as pH scale.
+The hydronium ion concentration of any solution is expressed in a logarithmic scale, then it is known as pH scale.
 Thus, the pH of any solution is defined as the negative logarithm value of hydrogen ion concentration.
 Mathematically, it can be expressed as follows:

 Now as we know, the pure water has hydrogen ion concentration = 10-7, therefore, pH of water = 7